 James Ward was born in Middlesbrough in 1961.
-He lives and works in southern England with his wife of 37 years and her beloved dog.
-He writes fiction, philosophy and poetry.
+He lives in the south of England with his wife of 40 years and her beloved dog.
+He is the author of the Tales of MI7 series.

 "Tales of MI7 consists of eighteen novels and over a million words.
 But I didn’t start off as a writer of spy fiction.
 No, I used to churn out stand-alone novels more focused on issues and themes than on plot, and also poetry and philosophy.
 But when, in 2010, I first noticed the potential of Amazon’s e-book platform, I realised I'd have to change tack.
 Stand-alone fiction does not sell on Kindle.
 What sells is genre fiction: detective novels, romances, horror stories, fantasy, thrillers.
 And books in series.

 "This forced me to clarify my aims as an author.
 I quickly saw that what I had previously been trying to write is sometimes called a state of the nation novel.
 That is, one that identifies the important social, cultural and moral issues of the day and sets out to tell a rattling good yarn around them.

 "The great thing was, I didn’t have to abandon that, because it wasn’t essentially tied to one-off novels.